EpocDotFr/WunderlistToKanboard/README.md

 Kanboard and Wunderlist are very different, so there's some things to know about what happens to your tasks and lists in certain cases :

   - Lists are imported as Projects
-  - The default Kanboard's columns are created for each imported projects ()
+  - The default Kanboard's columns are created for each imported projects
+  - If a task is marked as completed on Wunderlist, it will be marked as closed on Kanboard
-  - Users cannot be imported
+  - Users cannot be imported (Wunderlist doesn't provide them in the export file except IDs)
+  - Attached files cannot be imported
-  - Comments cannot be imported
+  - ~~Comments cannot be imported (Wunderlist doesn't provide them in the export file)~~ Now they are
   - Starred tasks will have a color of red, otherwise yellow (Kanboard's default)
-  - Sub-tasks are merged in their main task's description
+  - ~~Sub-tasks are merged in their main task's description~~ They are now created as real comments

 All the other data supported by Kanboard is imported with no problems.